JorgeX/gatsby-theme-novela/@narative/gatsby-theme-novela/README.md

 ### Multiple Homepage Layouts

 Choose between a variable width grid or a simpler list style to display each story.

+### Mailchimp integration

+Start building an audiene and grow your blog with Mailchimp audiences.

 ### Toggleable Light and Dark Mode